2 Samuel 19

 "Thou lovest thine enemies, and hatest thy friends."
 Joab speaks as a man who has read David's heart accurately.
 David has always struggled with the men closest to him - he loves Absalom, the rebel; he is suspicious of Joab, his loyal commander.
 The imbalance is destroying the kingdom.

-7Now therefore arise, go forth, and speak comfortably unto thy servants: for I swear by the Lord, if thou go not forth, there will not tarry one with thee this night: and that will be worse unto thee than all the evil that befell thee from thy youth until now.
+7Now therefore arise, go forth, and speak comfortably unto thy servants: for I swear by the LORD, if thou go not forth, there will not tarry one with thee this night: and that will be worse unto thee than all the evil that befell thee from thy youth until now.
 8Then the king arose, and sat in the gate.
-And they told all the people, saying, Behold, the king doth sit in the gate.
+And they told unto all the people, saying, Behold, the king doth sit in the gate.
 And all the people came before the king: for Israel had fled every man to his tent.

 Joab's ultimatum is not gentle.
 "If thou go not forth, there will not tarry one with thee this night.
 And that will be worse unto thee than all the evil that befell thee from thy youth until now."
 The kingdom will abandon him if he does not show his face.
 Joab makes it clear: a king's private grief cannot come before his public duty.